 Using homemade dulce de leche

-Canned dulce de leche is found in the ethnic aisle of supermarkets or at Hispanic grocery stores.
+Canned dulce de leche is found in the ethnic aisle of supermarkets or at Hispanic grocery stores, and can also be used to make Carmelita Cake.

 It can also be made at home using canned sweetened condensed milk.